bootstrapinator/pure-Theme/README.md

-Pure Them for TWITTER BOOTSTRAP
+Pure Theme for TWITTER BOOTSTRAP
 =================

-Pure theme is a clean theam with several subtle textures that really give the bootstrap framework an amazing look and feal.
+Pure theme is a clean theme with several subtle textures that really give the bootstrap framework an amazing look and feel.

 Versioning